 She makes a pretty great photography assistant, as well. ♥

 Obviously, these tortillas make a fantastic vehicle for any taco of your choice.
-Some of our favorite fillings are cilantro lime fish, chicken tinga, and the spicy black beans featured in these quesadillas.
-(For tacos, I tend to just make the black beans and top with pico de gallo and sliced avocado.
-Yum!)
+Some of our favorite fillings are jalapeno lime fish tacos, chicken tinga, and spicy black beans with corn and pico de gallo.
 They also make great quesadilla shells, obviously, and are great filled with hummus and veggies and chicken or turkey for a quick snack or lunch.

 With a soft tortilla that manages to be pliable and sturdy all at once, you’re not really going to go wrong.
 If you dispense with the fillings and just eat them straight off the hot skillet, well, you won’t get any judgment from me.